bensondaled/pseyepy/README.md

 1. Download the source code, unzip, and navigate to the root directory
 2. `sudo python setup.py install`

-If this does not work, it's likely a libusb issue.
+If that does not work, it's likely a libusb issue.
 Try adjusting paths such that libusb paths are included by default.

 3. (If you want to use ffmpeg for saving, download and install ffmpeg)